-Palm Leaf Partners operates under a robust legal and governance framework — OHADA law, DRC PPP Law 20/018, and formal MOUs with the DRC's national institutions — ensuring every project is authorized, transparent, and accountable.
+Palm Leaf Partners, a US company, conducts its DRC operations through UPTWB SAS under a robust legal framework — OHADA law, DRC PPP Law 20/018, and formal MOUs with the DRC's national institutions — ensuring every project is authorized, transparent, and accountable.

 Our governance framework is not a formality — it is the foundation of trust that makes long-term infrastructure investment possible.

-Palm Leaf Partners is incorporated and operates under OHADA — the harmonized business law framework adopted by 17 African nations, including the DRC.
+OHADA — the harmonized business law framework adopted by 17 African nations including the DRC — governs UPTWB SAS, the DRC entity at the head of our operational direction chain.
 OHADA provides a modern, internationally recognized legal structure for commercial entities, contracts, and dispute resolution.

-Operating under OHADA means our contracts are enforceable, our governance is transparent, and our investors have the legal protections of a mature, internationally recognized framework.
+This means our DRC contracts are enforceable under OHADA, our governance is transparent on both sides of the Atlantic, and our investors have the protections of both US corporate law and a mature, internationally recognized African legal framework.

 All Palm Leaf Partners infrastructure projects are structured under DRC Law 20/018 — the Public-Private Partnership law that governs how private entities may invest in and operate national infrastructure in the Democratic Republic of Congo.

-UPTW USA is the US-registered entity that manages international partnerships, investor relations, and cross-border coordination.
+UPTW USA, LLC is the US-registered entity that directs Palm Leaf Partners LLC.
+UPTW USA receives strategic direction from UPTWB SAS and translates it into the operational, financial, and contractual decisions that govern PLP's day-to-day work.
 It operates in full compliance with US law and serves as the primary interface for international investors and partners.

 Société Congolaise des Postes et Télécommunications (SCPT) — the DRC's national postal authority.
-This MOU authorizes Palm Leaf Partners to use SCPT's 100 post office locations as the distribution and registration network for the national address mapping program.
+This MOU establishes the framework for Palm Leaf Partners to work with SCPT's post office network as the distribution and registration channel for a national address mapping program.
+Final scope, exclusivity and commercial terms are subject to a Scope Validation Survey and the Definitive Agreement.

-Authorization for the development of the DRC's Tier-IV sovereign data center and national fiber backbone network, including rights-of-way for fiber installation along national infrastructure corridors.
+Framework for the planned development of the DRC's sovereign data center (designed to Uptime Institute Tier III standards) and a national fiber backbone network, including the negotiation of rights-of-way for fiber installation along national infrastructure corridors.
+Project authorizations, permits and licences will be issued by the competent DRC authorities and confirmed in Definitive Agreements.

-Authorization for the development and operation of 5–10 regional emergency dispatch and citizen services call centers, integrated with the national address registry and operating under DRC government oversight.
+Framework for the planned development and operation of 5–10 regional emergency dispatch and citizen services call centers, intended to be integrated with the national address registry and operate under DRC government oversight.
+Final operating licences, scope and locations are subject to the Definitive Agreement and applicable DRC regulatory approvals.

 Palm Leaf Partners is actively seeking strategic investors and partners who share our vision for the DRC's infrastructure future.